-- XVIII.
-Employees of Charter Schools - A. A charter school shall select its own employees and implement employee labor and other relations pursuant to the requirements of Florida Statutes.
-A charter school may contract with a sponsor for the services of personnel employed by the sponsor. - B. All governing board members and employees of a charter school shall be fingerprinted and shall undergo background screening as provided in Florida Statutes. - C. The charter school shall disclose to the School District the employees of the charter school who are related to the owner, board of directors, president, superintendent, school administrator or other person with decision making authority at the charter school.
+XVIII.
+Employees of Charter Schools

+A charter school shall select its own employees and implement employee Α. labor and other relations pursuant to the requirements of Florida Statutes.
+A charter school may contract with a sponsor for the services of personnel employed by the sponsor.

+- B. All governing board members and employees of a charter school shall be fingerprinted and shall undergo background screening as provided in Florida Statutes. - C. The charter school shall disclose to the School District the employees of the charter school who are related to the owner, board of directors, president, superintendent, school administrator or other person with decision making authority at the charter school.

-- XIX.
-Technical Assistance - A. It is the responsibility of the applicant to request technical assistance in writing from the Florida Department of Education.
+XIX.
+Technical Assistance

+- A. It is the responsibility of the applicant to request technical assistance in writing from the Florida Department of Education.
 The School Board will provide application assistance to the extent feasible and, within present resources, consistent with assistance provided to other contractors. - B. The rule is intended to be consistent with Florida Statutes.
-All other conditions, issues, and procedures shall be in adherence with the Charter school legislation, intent, and statute. - C. This rule is subject to legislative enactments respecting charter schools law and other controlling laws not otherwise prohibited under the provisions of the Florida Constitution. - XX.
-Selection of Charter Schools - A. All completed applications must be received in the appropriate District office on or before August 1, no later than 4:30 P.M.
+All other conditions, issues, and procedures shall be in adherence with the Charter school legislation, intent, and statute. - C. This rule is subject to legislative enactments respecting charter schools law and other controlling laws not otherwise prohibited under the provisions of the Florida Constitution.

+XX.
+Selection of Charter Schools

+- A. All completed applications must be received in the appropriate District office on or before August 1, no later than 4:30 P.M.
 All applications will be stamped with the date and time when they are received.
 Applications received after the prescribed due date will not be considered for a charter for the next school year. - B. A committee shall review all applications and make recommendations to the School Board.
-The School Board must, by a majority vote, approve or deny an application no later than sixty (60) calendar days after the application is received. - C. The review committee shall be comprised of at least the District department heads or their designees and the Board Attorney. - D. The committee shall review all applications and by majority vote make a recommendation for acceptance or denial of each application. - E. All applications will be submitted to the School Board with an explanation of acceptance or denial, including the committee vote. - F. The School Board will vote on all applications.
+The School Board must, by a majority vote, approve or deny an application no later than sixty (60) calendar days after the application is received. - C. The review committee shall be comprised of at least the District department heads or their designees and the Board Attorney. - D. The committee shall review all applications and by majority vote make a recommendation for acceptance or denial of each application.